dvsa/.github/README.md

 1. Lint
     - optional argument:
-        - `max-warnings`: Sets how many warnings are allowed.
+        - `max_warnings`: Sets how many warnings are allowed.
 Default is `0`.
+        - `node_version`: Defines the version of NodeJS is used for actions/install-deps.
+Default is `18.x`.
 1. Test
     - optional argument:
         - `test_command`: Sets the command used during the Test step.
 Default is `npm run test`.
+        - `node_version`: Defines the version of NodeJS is used for actions/install-deps.
+Default is `18.x`.
 1. Security
     - required secret `SNYK_TOKEN` requires the organization or repo snyk token secret
     - optional argument `args` allows passing in any extra args to the snyk command.
 Note, the default behavior is to test all projects including all dev dependencies.
 If you don't want to test dev dependencies, pass in args: `--all-projects` to override the default args.